flempriere/BeginToCodeWithPython/02_AdvancedProgramming/09_UsingClasses/Chapter_09.md

     BTCInput.read_text("Enter the contact name (Press enter to display all): ")
 ```

-To add the second we first need to put the sorting code in,
+To add the sorting functionality we first need to put the sorting code
+in,

 ``` python
 def sort_contacts():